Federate with a customer's AD FS

 AD FS deployment

-The SaaS provider can deploy AD FS either on-premise or on Azure VMs.
+The SaaS provider can deploy AD FS either on-premises or on Azure VMs.
 For security and availability, the following guidelines are important:

 - Deploy at least two AD FS servers and two AD FS proxy servers to achieve the best availability of the AD FS service.